Tazering/Tazering-Library/Data-Structures-and-Algorithms/Graph-Theory/Graph-Theory.md

 - O(V + E) where V is a vertex and E is an edge
     - linear

+**Dijkstra's Algorithm**
+- Process

+    1. start at a random node
+    2. find cheapest node
+    3. check whether there is a cheaper path to the neighbors of this node
+        - update cost accordingly
+    4. repeat until cheapest cost is known for every node
+    5. calculate final path

 **Queue**: first in, first out
 - *enqueue*: adds the element to the front of the queue
 - *dequeue*: removes the oldest element in the queue